Three Secrets to a Clean Chicken Coop

 But one question I've started getting more and more frequently is "How do you keep your coop so clean?"

-The question has come in the wake of my shiplapping the entire inside of my coop and painting every visible surface white.
+The question has mainly come since my decision to shiplap the entire inside of my coop and paint every visible surface white.

 I admit that as I was nailing up the shiplap last summer [summer of 2017] and stirring the gallon of white chalk paint, as I was hanging curtains and adding various decor to the walls, I had a moment where even I questioned the folly of my decision.